'Mom, I’ve Been In An Accident. I’m In A Helicopter': Victims Recount Deadly 5-Vehicle Crash

-HIALEAH GARDENS (CBSMIAMI) — Florida Highway Patrol is investigating a fatal accident where a pickup truck crashed into a pedestrian, a school bus and three cars.
+HIALEAH GARDENS (CBSMIAMI) — Florida Highway Patrol is investigating a fatal accident where a pickup truck crashed into a pedestrian, a school bus, and three cars.

-It happened just before 4:30 Tuesday afternoon.READ MORE: Former Heavyweight Champ, Turned Investor, Mike Tyson In South Florida Pushing Psychedelics
+It happened just before 4:30 Tuesday afternoon.READ MORE: Versailles Celebrates 50 Years!

 FHP says the driver of the pickup was traveling south on State Road 826 and got on the exit ramp to NW 103 Street.